"Body alignment" and "a balanced body" are common phrases in many physical disciplines, but what do they mean?

-For our midline anatomy to align on the median plane it needs to be free to fully extend.
-This is possible when the body has a full range of natural movement and no physical restrictions which cause tension and pain.
+For our midline anatomy to be able to align on the median plane it needs to be free to fully extend.
+This is possible when the body has a full range of natural movement and no physical restrictions that cause tensions (and pain).